huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Athens
 - [ ] Oslo

-#### What Broadway character is “The Demon Barber of Fleet Street”?
+#### What Broadway character is "The Demon Barber of Fleet Street"?

 - [ ] Prof. Harold Hill
 - [ ] Alexander Hamilton